orpheus-db/implementation/README.md

 SELECT age FROM VERSION 1,2 OF CVD dataset1;
 ```

 If version number is unknown, OrpheusDB supports query of finding desired version number.
-In the following example, OrpheusDB will select all the version ids that have one or more records whose age equals to 25.
+In the following examples, OrpheusDB will select all the version ids that have one or more records whose age equals to 25.
 It is worth noticing that the `GROUP BY` clause is required to aggregate on version number.
 ```
 SELECT vid FROM CVD dataset1 WHERE age = 25 GROUP BY vid;
 ```